nco/pynco/README.md

 For python an instance has to be created first

+    from nco import Nco
-   `nco = Nco()`
+    nco = Nco()

 Now any NCO command (i.e. ncks, ncra, ...) can be called as a method of `nco`.

 * Required argument
    - input - Input netcdf file name, str

 * Optional arguments
-   - output - String or list of strings representing input netCDF filenames.
+    - `output` - String or list of strings representing input netCDF filenames.
 If not provided and operator returns a file (not an array or stdout text), the method will return a temporary file.
-   - debug - bool or int, if <0 or True, debug statements will be turned on for NCO and NCOpy (default=False)
+    - `debug` - bool or int, if <0 or True, debug statements will be turned on for NCO and NCOpy (default=False)
-   - returnCdf - return a netCDF file handle, bool (default=False)
+    - `returnCdf` - return a netCDF file handle, bool (default=False)
-   - returnArray - return a numpy array of variable name, str (default='')
+    - `returnArray` - return a numpy array of variable name, str (default='')
-   - returnMaArray - return a numpy masked array of variable name, str (default='')
+    - `returnMaArray` - return a numpy masked array of variable name, str (default='')
-   - options - a string of NCO input options, for example options='-7 -L 1' (default='')
+    - `options` - a string of NCO input options, for example options='-7 -L 1' (default='')
-   - **kwargs - any kwarg will be passed as a key, value pair to the nco command "--{key}={value}".
+    - `**kwargs` - any kwarg will be passed as a key, value pair to the nco command `--{key}={value}`.
 This allows the user to pass any number of long name commands list in the nco help pages.

+### Examples

-* File information
+* File information:

-    `ncdump_string = nco.ncdump(input=ifile)`
+        ncdump_string = nco.ncdump(input=ifile)

-* Operators with user defined regular output files
+* Operators with user defined regular output files:

-    `nco.ncra(input=ifile, output=ofile)`
+        nco.ncra(input=ifile, output=ofile)

-* Use temporary output files
+* Use temporary output files:

-    `temp_ofile = nco.ncrcat(input=ifile)`
+        temp_ofile = nco.ncrcat(input=ifile)

-* Set global NCO options
+* Set global NCO options:

-   `nco.ncks(input=ifile, output=ofile, options="--netcdf4")`
+        nco.ncks(input=ifile, output=ofile, options="--netcdf4")

-* Return multi-dimension arrrays
+* Return multi-dimension arrrays:

-   `temperatures = nco.ncra(input=ifile, returnArray=True).variables['T'][:]`
+        temperatures = nco.ncra(input=ifile, returnArray=True).variables['T'][:]
-   `temperatures = nco.ncra(input=ifile, returnCdf=True).variables['T'][:]`
+        temperatures = nco.ncra(input=ifile, returnCdf=True).variables['T'][:]
-   `temperatures = nco.ncra(input=ifile, returnArray='T')`
+        temperatures = nco.ncra(input=ifile, returnArray='T')

 ## Tempfile helpers

-nco.py includes a simple tempfile wrapper, which make live easier, when writing your own scripts
+nco.py includes a simple tempfile wrapper, which makes life easier.
+In the absence of a specified output file, `Nco()` will create a temporary file to allow the results of the task to be returned to the user.
+For example:

+    temperatures = nco.ncra(input=ifile, returnArray='T')
+is equivalent to:

+    temperatures = nco.ncra(input=ifile, output=tempfile.mktemp(), returnArray='T')

 ## Support, Issues, Bugs, ...

-Please use the github page for this code: https://github.com/jhamman/nco-bindings
+Please use the github page for this code: https://github.com/jhamman/nco-bindings.

-## Changelog
-* next:
-   - add ncdump --> python dictionary function

 ## License

-nco.py makes use of the GPLv2 License, see COPYING
+nco.py makes use of the GPLv2 License, see LICENSE

 ---

 ## Other stuff

 * Author: Joe Hamman <jhamman@hydro.washington.edu>
-* Requires: NCO version 4.x.x or newer
+* Requires: NCO version 4.x.x or newer, Python 2.6 or later
+* Optional: scipy or Python netCDF4
-* License:  Copyright 2013 by Joe Hamman.
+* License:  Copyright 2015 by Joe Hamman.
 Released under GPLv2 license.
-See the COPYING file included in the distribution.
+See the LICENSE file included in the distribution.